supertype-de/scriptsForRoboFont/README.md

 # scriptsForRoboFont
-A bunch of python scripts that we use regularly in RoboFont
+This is a place where we’ll upload a bunch of python scripts that we use regularly.